Security

 We have a video that demonstrates the backup restore procedure.
 Reach out to support@21risk.com if you would like this evidence.

-To monitor the database for anomities, we utilize the MongoDB Metrics, Profiler and auto generated recommendations.
+To monitor the database for anomities, we utilize the Planetscale Metrics, and alerts.

 TLS (Transport Encryption)